PramodKumarHK89/Azure-AD-docs/Applying CA Policy on public client apps.md

 ## Anti-pattern Alert: Conditional Access Policies in case of All Cloud Apps

 Applying Conditional Access Policies to all cloud apps may seem comprehensive, but it will still not enforce the conditional access policy on the client apps which lacks dependencies on protected resources or services under Entra ID.
 In such scenarios, there is a common anti-pattern arises since cli ent apps unnecessarily request high-privileged scopes for the graph resources , as scope requests to graph like User.Read are excluded during policy evaluation.
-You can find more details here <LIMK>.
+You can find more details [here](https://learn.microsoft.com/en-us/entra/identity/conditional-access/concept-conditional-access-cloud-apps#all-cloud-apps) .

 This approach is not recommended.
 A better choice, as illustrated in Example Scenario 3, involves using a dummy service.
 This approach ensures that tokens issued to the dummy service cannot be exploited by malicious actors or the app itself since there is no actual API implementation and hence the token is useless.

+## Conclusion

+- Conditional Access Policy is not set directly on a client (public/native) application.
+- Conditional Access Policy is designed to protect the service, meaning it is applied when a client calls a service.
+- If there is no dependency on a service in the client app, introduce a service dependency for the app and apply the policy to that service.